picrust/picrust/doc/source/index.rst

 PICRUSt: Phylogenetic Investigation of Communities by Reconstruction of Unobserved States
 =========================================================================================

-PICRUSt is a bioinformatics software package designed to predict metagenome functional content from marker gene (e.g., 16S rRNA) surveys and full genomes. **PICRUSt is currently pre-publication and under very active development.**
+PICRUSt is a bioinformatics software package designed to predict metagenome functional content from marker gene (e.g., 16S rRNA) surveys and full genomes.

 PICRUSt is freely available under the `GPL`_.
-However, since the software and documentation are still under very active development, all use of the software should be considered experimental and results should be interpreted with caution.

-Treat PICRUSt as beta software!

 Using PICRUSt
 -------------